 Dale has experimented with several mediums including watercolor, acrylics, mixed media, and oils.
 She has a passion for photography and documenting her experiences is a huge part of her creative process and a source of inspiration for much of her work.
 She recently spent an extended period of time in Switzerland, documenting life in the city and mountains.
 In 2008 she relocated with her family to Singapore for several years and traveled throughout South East Asia, New Zealand and Australia and found the light and textures of Asia interesting and palpable.
 Her Koi series is inspired by traditional Chinese brush painting that she studied under a Master Calligrapher while in Singapore.

 Dale’s new Shadow Series merges the realistic quality of a photograph with the abstract translation of a scene to depict a dreamlike painting that draws you in.
 She is fascinated by the perspective that shadows create, and uses people’s movements to capture the ever changing relationship between dark and light.

 She is Project Manager for #UNLOADusa.org, using the arts and education to drive engagement and broaden the coalition of people fighting to end gun violence.
 She is an active member of the Greenwich Arts Council and the Cultural Alliance of Fairfield County.
 Dale served on the Executive and General Board at the Westport Arts Center from 2008-2016 and served on their Visual Arts and Education Committees while volunteering as a teaching artist at Yale’s Smilow Cancer Center.

-Dale paints in her studio in Southern Connecticut and shows her work in curated gallery exhibitions and juried shows throughout the Country.
-She strives to be active in the art community while exploring her own artistic creativity.
+Dale paints in her studio in Southern Connecticut and shows her work in curated gallery exhibitions and juried shows.